garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Operating the entities of Persistence Layer directly
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-| It is recommended that you update and delete the entities for the entity objects managed in ``EntityManager``.
+| It is recommended to perform update and delete operations on entity objects managed in ``EntityManager``.
 | However, when entities need to be updated or deleted in a batch, check whether the entities of persistence layer (DB) are operated using query method.

  .. note:: **Reducing the causes of performance degradation**

     Operating the entities of persistence layer directly reduces the frequency of SQLs that would be required to be executed for operating these entities.
-    Therefore, in case of applications that demand high performance, the causes of performance degradation can be reduced by operating the entities in batch using this method
+    Therefore, in case of applications that demand high performance, the causes of performance degradation can be reduced by operating the entities in batch using this method.
     Such SQLs are as follows:

-    * SQL for reading the entity object in \ ``EntityManager``\ .
+    * SQL for loading all entity objects in \ ``EntityManager``\ .
 Need not be executed.
     * SQL for updating and deleting entity.
 This SQL was earlier required to be executed n times, but now it is sufficient to execute it only once.

  .. note::  **Standards for deciding whether to operate entities of persistence layer directly**

-    When operating the entities of persistence layer directly, since there are some points to be noted from functionality point of view, **in case of applications which do not demand high performance, it is recommended that you perform the batch operations also for the entity objects managed in EntityManager.**
+    When operating the entities of persistence layer directly, since there are certain points to be careful about from functionality point of view, **in case of applications which do not demand high performance, it is recommended that the batch operations must also be performed through the entity objects managed in EntityManager.**
-    For the points to be noted, refer to the example below.
+    For the points to be careful, refer to the example below.

 The example of directly operating the entities of persistence layer using query method is shown below.